 I often tell injured workers the following: If there is ever a disagreement between the opinions of an AP and the IME, it is a good idea to consult with an experienced attorney.
 Especially if the insurer decides to take the opinion of the IME over the opinions of the AP.

-Additional resources: A complete list of IME providers in Washington State
+Additional resources: Find an IME provider in Washington State